-As I’ve written before (What PBL Can Do For Your School…And What It Won’t) project-based learning can be an amazing tool for student, teacher, and school growth but only if you’re getting great thinking and learning as a result.
+As I’ve written before, project-based learning can be an amazing tool for student, teacher, and school growth but only if you’re getting great thinking and learning as a result.
 It’s not enough to just have students making something or doing hands-on, experiential work.

 Quality PBL takes advantage of built-in and designed levers of quality that helps the teacher as facilitator align the thinking and learning we’re after in our students.
 As the graphic above shows, it’s these 5 Levers of Quality working in concert that elevate the desired thinking and learning whether that be content standards, skills, or both.

 Aligned Thinking and Learning

 The project is intentionally designed to solicit thinking around desired standards, content, & skills students need to know.

 When planning for project design what thinking and learning do we want our teaching to align with?
 While this certainly can be and most often is focused on content and standards, that may not necessarily be the case with all projects.
 In fact there’s a great case to be made for a very healthy balance between content and skills and perhaps even focusing on thought to more deeply learn content.
 The big emphasis here though is that there is intentionality in planning on the part of the teacher/facilitator about the thinking and learning, whatever that may be, that students will need to know and demonstrate understanding of in order to complete the project and challenge.

 The project provides multiple opportunities & need for high-level questioning by students & teacher.